nicebots-xyz/Kheops/guides/getting-started.md

 - We define a `MyFirstExtension` class that inherits from `commands.Cog`.
 This class will contain our commands and listeners.
 - The `setup` function is required by Botkit to add our cog to the bot.
-- We define `default` and `schema` dictionaries for the extension's configuration.
+- We define a `default` dictionary for the extension's configuration.

 > [!TIP] Using type hints (like `bot: discord.Bot`) helps catch errors early and
 > improves code readability.
 It's a good practice to use them consistently in your code.